naveenraman/AzureApplicationArchitectureGuide/2_ArchitectureStyles.md

 - Use deployment slots to manage deployments.
 This lets you to deploy an updated version to a staging slot, then swap over to the new version.
 It also lets you swap back to the previous version, if there was a problem with the update.

 #### Recommendation for Web-Queue-Worker on Azure App Service
+[Recommendation for Web-Queue-Worker on Azure App Service]: #recommendation-for-web-queue-worker-on-azure-app-service

 ![](/images/web_queue_worker_azure_app_service.png)

 - The front end is implemented as an Azure App Service web app.